 Research

-• Self-Care In Today’s Changing Healthcare Environment: A National Self-Care Survey(2015)
+- Self-Care In Today’s Changing Healthcare Environment: A National Self-Care Survey(2015)

 NCPIE’s National Self-Care Survey captured prevailing perceptions, behaviors and trends among consumers and healthcare providers in today’s changing healthcare environment.
 The Ipsos survey of 2,024 U.S. adults and 516 physicians demonstrated that Americans today have a growing desire to manage their own health and take on important decisions personally and for their loved ones.
-In addition to working with healthcare professionals, individuals are actively seeking ways to treat, diagnose, and manage their health conditions and want the information and tools to do it better
+In addition to working with healthcare professionals, individuals are actively seeking ways to treat, diagnose, and manage their health conditions and want the information and tools to do it better.

 Learn more about the self-care survey findings:

-• A Dose of Reality: Attitudes and Beliefs About the Use of Over-the-Counter Medicines—A National Survey of American Consumers and Health Professionals (2002)
+- A Dose of Reality: Attitudes and Beliefs About the Use of Over-the-Counter Medicines—A National Survey of American Consumers and Health Professionals (2002)

 NCPIE commissioned a comprehensive survey to track the opinions influencing the self-medicating behaviors of the American public.
 Conducted by Harris Interactive in 2001, the survey consisted of two complementary polls: one of 1,011 adult Americans, and the other involving 451 pharmacists, nurses and general practice physicians.
 By comparing the attitudes and beliefs of the general public with health practitioners, the survey identified the areas where education about OTC use was most needed.
-Following the standardization of the OTC “Drug Facts Label” in 2002, NCPIE commissioned a follow-on survey in 2003 to gain insights on consumers awareness of and use of the OTC Drug Facts Label.
+Following the standardization of the OTC “Drug Facts Label” in 2002, NCPIE commissioned a follow-on survey in 2003 to gain insights on consumers awareness of and use of the OTC Drug Facts Label.- Executive summary

 Reports

-• Accelerating Progress in Prescription Medicine Adherence: The Adherence Action Agenda (2013
+- Accelerating Progress in Prescription Medicine Adherence: The Adherence Action Agenda (2013)

 In 2013, NCPIE launched the Adherence Action Agenda (the “A3 Project”) bringing together almost two dozen professional societies, consumer and patient groups, voluntary health organizations, government agencies and industry leaders to identify the major gaps in current medication adherence efforts and create a collaborative national Adherence Action Agenda.